How to Install Arch Linux and Hyprland (Part 2 of 2)

 QT

-We've now themed our GTK applications which include apps like Firefox.
-However we still need to set our QT theme for QT based applications like our file manager Dolphin.
+We've now themed our GTK applications including apps such as Firefox.
+However, we still need to set our QT theme for QT based applications.

 Head to the fonts section.
-Just like GTK Settings, we're going to select MesloLGS with a font size of 10 for both settings.
+Just like in GTK Settings, we're going to select Inter Variable with a font size of 10 and a monospace font for the fixed-width.

 TLP